josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 - *They Don't Give A Fuck About Us*, Tupac Shakur.
 - *Gresford (Miner's Hymn)*, Various.
 - *We Don’t know Impossible*, Propaganda.

+*Further arts / reading:*

+- *The Pitman Painters*
+- *Street-Fighting Years:
+An Autobiography of the Sixties*, Tariq Ali.
+- *The Story of Work: A New History of Humankind*, Jan Lucassen.
+- *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World*, Antony Loewenstein.
+- *Who Do We Trust?
+Power, Solidarity, and Anti-Authoritarianism*, Dana Williams.

 ---